 3. by such other supervisory body, which includes members of the medical staff, as may be authorized in the facility's by-laws to make such request;

 and if there is a known mental or physical impairment, to provide evidence that the impairment does not interfere with the licensee's competence to practice medicine.

+(k) Telemedicine Credentialing.
+A health care facility may follow the requirements of the Centers for Medicare and Medicaid Conditions of Participation, 42 CFR §§ 482.12 and 482.22, for those licensees who, from a distant site, provide telemedicine services to the health care facility’s patients.

+(l) Credentialing under an Emergency Operations Plan.
+When a health care facility implements its Emergency Operations Plan, the health care facility may credential and privilege physicians in accordance with the provisions of its Emergency Operations Plan and for the duration of the Emergency Operations Plan.

-3.06: Qualified Patient Care Assessment Program - Structure
+3.06: Patient Care Assessment Program - Structure

 (1) The health care facility shall establish a medical peer review committee, within the meaning of M.G.L. c.
 111, § 1, with responsibility for patient care assessment at the governing body level, to be known as the Patient Care Assessment Committee.